StanBarmentloo/NII_nebular_phase/job_automator/README.md

                    - t_eval : This gives the epoch at which to evaluate all the models
                    - initial_run : This boolean should be turned to True when it is the first t_eval for these specific models.
 If all models have at least one completed run (no matter at what t_eval), runs with only a different t_eval can use these as intial guesses to speed up the runs.
 In this case, put the bool to False.
+                   - t_init : If initial_run is True, give the t_init for the first run that was ran.

                    once these parameters are set, be sure to adjust the file at $SUMODIR/DATA/ip_file_maker.py.
 The only thing to do is to put the correct t_eval.
 Once this is done, simply do 'python runscript_S.py'.
 The runs will now start.
 This process goes as follows: